Forensicom/Bootcamp/README.md

 ## Business Activities

 ### Company Mission,  What specific financial problem is the company or project trying to solve?
-League was created to become a disruptor to the traditional healthcare claims industry.
-At the time League was founded, Healthcare claims were processed using paper forms, postal services, phone calls and even fax machines.
+League was created to become a disruptor to the traditional healthcare benefits industry.
+At the time League was founded, Healthcare benefits claims were processed using paper forms, postal services, phone calls and even fax machines.
 A simple claim could take days, or even week to process.
 The entire processing system was based on unevolved workflows which resulted in an inability to scale services effectively, high claims processing costs, slow turn-arounds, and low levels of customer satisfaction.
 At the time League was founded it was an industry ripe for disruption.